Looking for :

 numbers.

-Consider additional resources to enhance watch-keeping
+Consider additional resources to enhance watch-keeping6.11

 discretion of the company, but the use of armed guards is not